 The Need for Immediate Treatment of Women With a Postpartum Hemorrhage

 Procedures such as a forceps delivery or vacuum assisted delivery are often the cause of hemorrhaging and doctors must weigh the risks before electing to proceed with these procedures.
 Postpartum hemorrhaging causes rapid blood loss and threatens the mother’s life if it is not detected and treated immediately.
 Severe blood loss causes low blood pressure and may send the mother into shock.
 Doctors are able to detect hemorrhaging by monitoring the mother’s heart rate, blood pressure and red blood cell count; and react accordingly if excessive bleeding is present.

 Surgical intervention may be required in some cases to stop the bleeding and save the mother’s life.
 If the hemorrhage was the result of medical error, the hospital and its staff may be liable for the cost of any additional procedure deemed necessary to resolve the issue.
 If the mother dies as a result of hemorrhaging and it is determined that failure to detect or treat the bleeding promptly was the cause, there may be cause for a wrongful death lawsuit.

 Representing Families In The Greater Chicagoland Area and Beyond In Serious Maternal Injury Matters

-The Rosenfeld Injury Lawyers is a leading birth injury law firm in Illinois with proven success representing those who have suffered undue harm because of medical malpractice.
+The Rosenfeld Injury Lawyers LLC is a leading birth injury law firm in Illinois with proven success representing those who have suffered undue harm because of medical malpractice.
 If you or a loved one was injured or died while giving birth, contact us today to schedule a free consultation with an attorney.
 Your lawyer will evaluate your case, address your concerns and explain your rights and the process of litigation so that you know what to expect going forward.
 We only require payment when we have won or settled your case.